Who We Are

 A nine-member Board of Directors governs and guides NYSHealth.
 One-third of the Board members are appointed by New York’s Governor, one-third by the President of the State Senate, and one-third by the State Assembly Leader.
 Board members serve three-year renewable terms.

-In December 2006, the Foundation awarded its inaugural round of grants: $5.7 million to 23 grantees chosen from more than 600 applicants.
-Today, the Foundation has awarded more than 350 grants totaling more than $80 million to organizations throughout New York State.
+The Foundation began operations in May 2006 and awarded its inaugural round of grants that December: $5.7 million to 23 grantees chosen from more than 600 applicants.
+Today, the Foundation has awarded more than 830 grants totaling more than $127 million to more than 460 organizations to improve the health of all New Yorkers.